Yousaf promises more transparency on complaints against ministers

 It was only in March this year that a secret ministerial register was made public as a result of a freedom of information request by the Herald.

-It showed culture secretary Angus Robertson has to delegate key decisions abouts arts funding because so many beneficiaries are linked to his Edinburgh Central constituency.
+It showed culture secretary Angus Robertson has to delegate key decisions about arts funding because so many beneficiaries are linked to his Edinburgh Central constituency.

 It also showed Green minister Patrick Harvie has an historic conviction for breach of the peace for taking part in a “non-violent direct action protest”.